 - Community service

-Commercial drivers who are charged with driving under the influence with a BAC of above .04% may face a complete CDL license revocation in addition to a regular driver’s license suspension.
+Drivers who are charged with a Commercial DUI with a BAC of above .04% may face a complete CDL license revocation in addition to a regular driver’s license suspension.